 I’ve also made a black and white version which would be an awesome way for your little ones to practice their coloring skills and personalize their leprechaun in their own way!

-I hope your children enjoy making this simple craft – be sure to check back in for more educational and free printables.
+I hope your children enjoy making this simple craft – be sure to check back in for more awesome educational printables.

 Until next time,